 - Add the ham, cheese and Brussels sprouts to the batter, and gently mix together.

 - When the waffle iron is hot, ladle the batter so it fills the wells in the iron, but make sure it doesn’t overflow.
-Cook until desired doneness and serve hot with maple syrup or honey mustard sauce.
+Cook until desired doneness and serve hot with maple syrup.